-- 4.11.1 Inspire Education Trust recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, each academy in Inspire Education Trust has a statutory duty to inform the Local Authority of all deletions from roll.
-When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside an academy to coordinate a meeting with parents where possible ideally before a final decision is made.
+- 4.11.1 The Inspire Education Trust recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, The Inspire Education Trust has a statutory duty to inform the Local Authority of all deletions from roll.
+When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside the relevant Academy to coordinate a meeting with parents where possible ideally before a final decision is made.